skyfe79/Awesome/README.md

 ## Swift

+- [iMCP](https://github.com/loopwork/iMCP) - A macOS app that provides an MCP server to your Messages, Contacts, Reminders and more
 - [VibeMeter](https://github.com/steipete/VibeMeter) - A project to measure costs for Cursor and other AI provider.
 - [MiniSim](https://github.com/okwasniewski/MiniSim) - MacOS menu bar app for launching iOS  and Android 🤖 emulators
 - [AvdManager-MacOS](https://github.com/prudhvir3ddy/AvdManager-MacOS) - MacOS app to view,start,stop your emulators